frankvelde/Reflector.js/README.md

 - `allowedDomain`: Enter the URL of the website that's allowed to use the reflector server.
 - `maxTotalSize`: This is the maximum size of data (in bytes) that the server can send back.
 It's currently set to 1 kilobyte (1024 bytes).
 You can change it if you want.
 - `port`: This is the port number that the server listens to.
-If you don't know what a port is, think of it as a door number in a big building.
-Your server lives inside this "building" and listens for any knocks on that door.
 - `useHttps`: If you want to use a secure connection (HTTPS), set this to `true`.
 Otherwise, leave it as `false`.
 - `certPath`, `keyPath`, `caPath`: If you're using HTTPS, you need to provide paths to your SSL certificate, private key, and CA bundle.